 - 5.3.47 Tall buildings can adversely affect the environmental quality of surrounding areas, particularly through the diversion of high speed winds to ground level and through overshadowing of other areas.
 However, good design and siting can successfully mitigate these impacts.
-A building, or grouping of buildings, should be modelled and simulated within its surrounding context, to examine environmental performance at an early design stage to highlight any potential issues that need to be addressed. - 5.3.48 In terms of wind effects, the use of architectural devices such as screens, terraces and awnings as well as façade set-backs can be used to minimise the effects of high wind speed at the base of a tall building. - 5.3.49 Solar issues will influence the orientation of a building, and there are various aspects that need to be considered.
+A building, or grouping of buildings, should be modelled and simulated within its surrounding context, to examine environmental performance at an early design stage to highlight any potential issues that need to be addressed.
+Wind should be assessed against the Lawson Criteria.
+Sunlight and daylight should meet the criteria outlined in the 'Site layout planning for daylight and sunlight: a guide to good practice', published by the Building Research Establishment (BRE) and the British Standard Code of Practice for Daylighting (BS8206-2). - 5.3.48 In terms of wind effects, the use of architectural devices such as screens, terraces and awnings as well as façade set-backs can be used to minimise the effects of high wind speed at the base of a tall building. - 5.3.49 Solar issues will influence the orientation of a building, and there are various aspects that need to be considered.
 These will include solar gains where passive heating is desired, shading from solar gains where they are not desired, the need to maximise daylighting, and renewable energy generation by photovoltaic cells.
-In terms of effects of developments, the Building Research Establishment (BRE)93 has guidelines on assessing daylight and sunlight effects of development, which the Council will apply flexibly given the high density of the central area.
+In terms of effects of developments, the Building Research Establishment (BRE)108 has guidelines on assessing daylight and sunlight effects of development, which the Council will apply flexibly given the high density of the central area.